openequella/openequella.github.io/guides/FeaturesGuide2020.2/openEQUELLA-2020.2-FeaturesGuide.md

 selector and search and select the required Owner.
 An example is shown in Figure 30.

-NOTE: The Date modified filter can be disabled in Search settings.
+**NOTE: The Owner filter can be disabled in Search settings.
 When disabled, this filter will not appear in the Refine search panel.
 See Filter visibility options.